waycrate/lala-bar/README.md

 It is an iced layershell program

-It puts a bottom dock on the buttom of the screen, to show mpirs messsage
+It puts a bottom dock on the bottom of the screen, to show mpirs message